id/emqx-docs/en_US/data-integration/disk-log.md

 6. Select the `my-disk-log` connector created earlier from the connector dropdown.
 You can also click the create button next to the dropdown to quickly create a new connector in the pop-up box.
 The required configuration parameters can be found in [Create a Connector](#create-a-connector).

+7. Select the desired **Write Mode** (async or sync).

-7. Configure the **Message Template**, which must render to a valid JSON object, and the desired **Write Mode** (async or sync).
+8. Configure the **Message Template**, which must render to a valid JSON object.

-8. Expand **Advanced Settings** and configure the advanced setting options as needed (optional).
+9. Expand **Advanced Settings** and configure the advanced setting options as needed (optional).
 For more details, refer to [Advanced Settings](#advanced-settings).

-9. Use the default values for the remaining settings.
+10. Use the default values for the remaining settings.
 Click the **Create** button to complete the Sink creation.
 After successful creation, the page will return to the rule creation, and the new Sink will be added to the rule actions.

-10. Back on the rule creation page, click the **Create** button to complete the entire rule creation process.
+11. Back on the rule creation page, click the **Create** button to complete the entire rule creation process.

 You have now successfully created the rule.
 You can see the newly created rule on the **Rules** page and the new Disk Log Sink on the **Actions (Sink)** tab.

 You can also click **Integration** -> **Flow Designer** to view the topology.
-The topology visually shows how messages under the topic `t/#` are written to Disk Log after being parsed by the rule `my_rule`.
+The topology visually shows how messages under the topic `t/#` are written to the Disk Log after being parsed by the rule `my_rule`.

 ## Test the Rule